 Well known events

-For well-known events, the rule remains that a new Notification message (i.e. NotificationType = NEWM) should be used.
-This new Notification message may include eligibility and entitlement details.
-If not, an Eligible Balance Notification message will need to follow.
+For well-known events, intended as interest payments and redemption with payment occurring according to the terms and conditions of the instrument, the rule remains that a new Notification message (i.e. NotificationType = NEWM) should be used.

-Well known events are typically redemptions and interest payments with payment occurring according to the terms and conditions of the instrument.
+In ISO 15022, this new Notification message may include eligibility and entitlement details.
+In ISO 20022, the Notification message cannot include this information and, instead, an Entitlement message should follow.

+In ISO15022, if the Notification message does not or cannot contain the information, an Entitlement message will need to follow.